glassonion0323/CLEAResize/README.md

 ### "Darker" option
 As you can see in examples above, CLEAResize retains colors of original images better than usual bicubic resizing.
-This characteristic, however, can lead to a unexpectedly whiter result in some cases; for example, when resizing a halftone artwork, which each dots are reduced in size on purpose to cancel out the influence of ink spreading (dot gain) during the printing process.
+This characteristic, however, can lead to a result that is whiter than your intention in some cases; for example, when resizing a halftone artwork, which each dots are reduced in size on purpose to cancel out the influence of ink spreading (dot gain) during the printing process.
 By checking "Darker (simulate dot gain)" option, CLEAResize performs a simple simulation of dot gain to get darker result that resembles to the printout.
 <img alt="Darker option" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/dvorak_comparison.png" />

 ## Limitations
 * CLEAResize can not remove moiré that already exists before resizing.
-* Though CLEAResize is suitable for making monitor displaying images from printing data, it is not fit to make printing halftone data resizing another halftone data.
+* Though CLEAResize is suitable for making monitor displaying images from halftone images, it is not fit to make halftone images for printing by resizing the original halftone images.
 * CLEAResize can not avoid moiré that occurs in Smart Objects.
 If you get moiré in Smart Objects, rasterize them before executing CLEAResize.

 ## Change Log